ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

 ```

 #### Secret

-A Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret/) can be mounted as a volume.
-You can use a secret for mounting Aerospike licence file (features.conf) or sensitive files like TLS certificates and credentials onto the containers.
+A Kubernetes Secret can be mounted as a volume.
+You can use a Secret for mounting the Aerospike license file (features.conf) or sensitive files like TLS certificates and credentials onto the containers.

-Example
 ```yaml
 - name: aerospike-config-secret
         source: